vis-kid/octopress_drafts_previewer/source/_posts/2016-01-25-AntiPatterns-Basics-Rails-Controllers.markdown

 A word of caution.
 Do not overuse presenters—they should not be your first choice.
 Usually, the need for a presenter grows over time.
 For me personally, they are best used when you have data represented by multiple models that need to come together in a single view.
 Without a presenter, you might more often than not prepare multiple instance variables in your controller for a single view.
 That alone can make them real fat really quickly.
 A presenter combines them in a single object that can be served to the view via a single instance variable.

 A thing that you should consider and weigh is that presenters add objects to your codebase.
 At the same time, it also reduces the number of objects a controller needs to deal with and reduces complexity by that.
 Essentially, such a presenter is a class that contains the entire state for a given view.
 It is probably a fairly advanced technique to lose some fat, but when you want to slim down, you need to put in the work.

+## Non-RESTful Controllers

+Not trying to adhere to the standard controller actions is most likely a bad idea.
+Having tons of custom controller methods is an antipattern you can avoid pretty easily.
+Methods like ```login_user```, ```activate_admin```, ```show_books```, and other funny business that stands in for ```new```, ```create```, ```show``` and so forth, should give you a reason to pause and to doubt your approach.
+Not following this REST-ful approach can easily lead to big, massive controllers, mostly likely because you’ll need to fight the framework or reinvent the wheel every once in a while.
+In short, not a good idea.
+Also, more often than not, it’s also a symptom of inexperience or carelessnes.
+Following the “Single Responsibility Principle” seems to be very hard under these circumstances as well—just an educated guess though.

+Approaching resources in your controller in a  restful manner is making your life a lot easier and your apps are becoming easier to maintain as well—which adds to the overall stability of your app.
+Think about handling resources REST-fully from the perspective of an object’s life cycle.
+You create, update, show (single or collections), update and destroy them.
+For most cases, this will do the job.
+FYI, ```new``` and ```edit``` actions aren’t really part of REST—they are more like different versions of the ```show ``` action, helping you present different stages in the resource’s life cycle.
+Put together, most of the time, these seven standard controller actions give you all you need to manage your resources in your controllers.
+Another big advantage is that other Rails developers working with your code will be able to navigate your controllers much faster.

+Following that line of REST-ful cool aid, this also includes the way you name your controllers.
+The name of the resource you work on should be mirrored in the controller object.
+For example, having a ```MissionsController``` that handles other resources than ```@mission``` objects is a smell that something is off.
+The sheer size of a controller often is also a dead giveaway that REST was ignored.
+Should you encounter large controllers that implement tons of customized methods that break with conventions, it can be a very effective strategy to split them into multiple distinctive controllers that have focused responsibilities—and bascially manage only a single resource while adhering to a REST-ful style.
+Break them apart agressively and you will have an easier time to compose their methods the Rails way.